 This is a lot more trouble than the Python o.put() call: we need to set up a persistence manager factory, allocate a PersistenceFactory, and call close() when we're finished.
 Fortunately, there are benefits.
 The interface through the PersistenceFactory provides support for transactions.
-From the time that we allocate a persistence manager until you call its .close() method, everything we do is part of an atomic unit-that is, it either all succeeds, or it all fails.
-Every object that we store, every You will constantly hear about transactionality when you talk to anyone about distributed applications.
-Here's why.
+From the time that we allocate a persistence manager until we call its .close() method, everything we do is part of an atomic unit-that is, it either all succeeds, or it all fails.
+Every object that we store, every